Axway/amplify-central/content/en/docs/amplify_relnotes/20220228_ampc_relnotes.md

 The following enhancements are available in this Axway Central CLI update:

-* The "axway central install agents" command has the option to replicate your organizational structure as auto-associated team ownership of API Services.
+* The Axway Central CLI "install agents" command has the option to replicate your organizational structure by auto-associating the team ownership of API Services.
-*
+* The Central Admin role can share environments with other teams using an Access Control List (ACLs).
+* The Central Admin role can view/set the team ownership of an Environment or an API Service.
+* Logical names of resources are now more friendly and memorable.
+It is uniquely derived from the provided resource name/title or auto-generated.

 ### Amplify Central WebUI

-* Add text
+* New API Services can be published faster to the Unified Catalog.
+Errors in the API Specification file are allowed.
+* Async API specification version 2.3.0 is now supported with six additional Async protocols: IBMMQ, JMS SECURE, MECURE, SOLACE , SOLACE SECURE, and SOLACE COMPRESSED.
+* The UX display of many tags/attributes and long text names has been improved.

 ## Fixed issues

 The following issues are fixed in this Amplify Central update:

-* Add text
+* The Axway Central CLI "install agents" command outputs an error message indicating the required platform roles to access the teams.
+* The Axway Central CLI "get" command can support retrieving thousands of resources without a timeout.

 ## Known limitations

 This following limitation exists in this version of Amplify Central:

-* Add text
+* None